 Article 15 of the Protocol on Water and Health on review of compliance, requires the Meeting of the Parties to establish arrangements for reviewing compliance with the Protocol.
 The objective of the compliance procedure is to facilitate, promote and aim to secure compliance with the obligations under the Protocol, with a view to preventing disputes.
-Following this obligation, at their first meeting in January 2007, the Parties adopted the decision 1/2 on review of compliance (E F R) and elected the first Compliance Committee.
+Following this obligation, at their first meeting, (17-19 January 2007, Geneva, Switzerland), the Parties adopted the decision 1/2 on review of compliance (END FRE RUS) and elected the first Compliance Committee (press release).

 The Compliance Committee approved its rules of procedure, in accordance with decision I/2 of the Meeting of the Parties.
 The rules of procedure are based on the outcome of the first three meetings of the Committee.
-On the basis of practice and experience gained, the Committee might elaborate/revise the document further.
+The rules of procedure, adopted by the Compliance Committee, are revised/updated by the Committee as need arises.

 The Committee shall:

 - Consider any submission, referral or communication relating to specific issues of compliance made in accordance with the decision 1/2;

 - Prepare, at the request of the Meeting of the Parties, a report on compliance with or implementation of specific provisions of the Protocol; and